In this article:

 People with too little thyroid hormone (hypothyroidism) often struggle with symptoms of dry skin, brittle nails, and hair thinning.
 Perhaps the primary reason this occurs is that every system in your body slows down when there is not enough thyroid hormone.
 Therefore, the skin does not renew as quickly, the hair growth cycle is suppressed, and nail growth is slowed and compromised.

 In regards to nail growth, ridges can form when cellular turnover slows down, allowing keratin cells to build up before they have a chance to grow out.

-If there is a reason your nails have ridges, you need to treat the cause.
+If there is a reason for the ridges in your fingernails, you need to treat the cause.
 If you have a thyroid problem like hypothyroidism, you need to optimize your thyroid hormone levels with thyroid hormone replacement medication.

 Thyroid medication is usually the first step in treating hypothyroidism, but there are also other ways you will want to support your nails if they have ridges.

 Malnutrition may be a likely cause of nail ridges in many people, and certain medical conditions can make it hard to absorb the proper nutrients to support your whole body down to your nails.

 It is essential to eat a nutrient-dense diet full of wholesome foods with minimal (or no) processing.
 Refined sugars, alcohol, caffeine can also interfere with healthy nail growth, so try to limit these items as much as possible.
 Your nails benefit from natural food sources rich in lipids, peptides, and natural oils that occur in avocados, eggs, and nuts.